 The LED bar lights:

-Previously I had a cheap Chinese LED bar on the front, it kind of did the job ok but after a while it started to fade into a light brown colour; the plastic light cover became a milky white and was blocking the luminums emitted from the light bar.
+Previously I had a cheap Chinese LED bar on the front, it kind of did the job but after a while it started to fade into a light brown colour; the plastic light cover became a milky white and was blocking the luminums emitted from the light bar.
 Well you get what you pay for!

-Just recently Altronics got their first shipment of LED lights (after testing many for a very long time in the Australian conditions); I managed to get a few from their second shipment before they sold out.
+Just recently Altronics got their first shipment of LED lights in (after testing many for a very long time in the Australian conditions); I managed to get a few from their second shipment before they sold out.
 The LED’s in these lights are a whopping 10watts each!
 I pulled off the old light bar and replaced it with 2 100watt LED bar lights and WOW!
-So much more light with so many less LED’s!
+So much more light with less LED’s!

 For Information About The Unichip Q In The 79 Series LandCruiser See Here.

-There are so many accessories available for the 70 series and everyone so far who has worked on my cruiser have said how easy enjoyable it is to work on them as everything has been kept simple, nearly the entire interior just clips apart carpet and all.
+There are so many accessories available for the 70 series and everyone so far who has worked on my cruiser have said how easy and enjoyable it is to work on them as everything has been kept simple, nearly the entire interior just clips apart carpet and all.

 kit is quite amazing considering most modern 4x4s are very limited when it